dynatrace-perfclinics/platform-engineering-demo/README.md

 ### Create An Application

-In backstage (port `30105`), navigate to "Create" and use the "Create a New Application" template.
+In Backstage (port `30105`), navigate to "Create" and use the "Create a New Application" template.

+Backstage will open a Pull Request on GitHub and the [automerge](.github/workflows/automerge.yml) action will immediately merge that PR (for convenience in the demo setup).

 The new repo will be templated into the `customer-apps` folder.